 Pamela Freund-Striplen

-Pamela Freund-Striplen served as Artistic Director and violist of the Gold Coast Chamber Players based in the San Francisco Bay Area for 35 years.
-As such, she developed over 150 unique concert programs and three educational outreach programs.
+Pamela Freund-Striplen is a passionate chamber musician and visionary arts entrepreneur.
+She is the founder, Artistic Director, and violist of the Gold Coast Chamber Players, based in the San Francisco Bay Area, where she led the organization for 35 years.
+Over the course of her tenure, she personally developed more than 150 unique concert programs and created three educational outreach initiatives, including Topics in Tempo, which uses music as a tool to teach academics.
 She also garnered awards such as Best Concert Series of the East Bay in multiple years and the Arts and Culture Award in Contra Costa County.
 At the final Gold Coast Chamber Players performance, the local mayor proclaimed that day as Pamela Freund-Striplen Day for her community contributions.
-Motivated by the social impact of her special projects like *Cultural Crossroads: Dvořák in America, Pamela is now focusing on taking this program to national and international audiences.

 *represented by Marian Liebowitz Artist Management.